mininet/mininet.github.com/source/index.markdown

 <div class="frontpageparagraph">
 Mininet is the easy way to do cool stuff with OpenFlow and Software-Defined Networks.
-Run a complete network on a single machine (VM, cloud, or native) with a single command:
+Create a complete virtual network on a single machine (VM, cloud, or native) in seconds with a single command:
 </div>

 <div class="frontpagediagram">